raviolli77/machineLearning_breastCancer_Python/notebooks/random_forest.md

 I do recommend on keeping a static file for your dataset as well.

-Next, I created a list with the appropriate names and set them as the column names, once I load them unto a `pandas` data frame
+Next, I created a list with the appropriate names and set them as the data frame's column names, then I load them unto a `pandas` data frame

 ```python